 During the six months ended June 30, 2003, PMC Commercial primarily originated variable-rate loans based on LIBOR which presently provides a lower cost variable interest rate alternative to its borrowers than fixed-rate loan products.
 As a result of the uncertainties in the marketplace due to the sluggishness of the economy and the impact of the ongoing conflict in the Middle East, fewer hospitality properties are being marketed to be sold or refinanced; therefore, fewer property sales are requiring financing.
+In periods where fewer properties are being sold or refinanced, the collateral value underlying our loans could be reduced, and as a result, cause a reduction in the equity our borrowers have in their property.
+In such a circumstance, to the extent the loan goes into default, the magnitude of the impairment may be greater.
+In addition, during these periods of time, the length of time to sell a repossessed property may increase.
 In addition, PMC Commercial did not complete a structured loan sale transaction that was expected to be completed prior to June 30, 2003.
 PMC Commercial's commitments at June 30, 2003 were less than commitments at December 31, 2002.
 In addition, several commitments outstanding were cancelled.
 PMC Commercial expects that its commitments will continue to decrease until the market for limited service hospitality properties improves and a structured loan sale transaction is completed.